okta/okta-oidc-js/packages/jwt-verifier/README.md

 ```

 ## Testing
-Setup SPA and Web App in your Okta org and testing environment variables by following [Testing](https://github.com/okta/okta-oidc-js#testing) section in okta-oidc-js Monorepo's README.
+Set up an SPA and a Web App in your Okta org and testing environment variables by following the [Testing](https://github.com/okta/okta-oidc-js#testing) section in okta-oidc-js Monorepo's README.

 **NOTE:**

-When create SPA application in your Okta org, please make sure all `Implicit` checks have been checked in `General Settings -> Application -> Allowed grant types` section.
+When creating an SPA in your Okta org, please make sure all `Implicit` checks have been checked in the `General Settings -> Application -> Allowed grant types` section.

 Command for running unit test:
 ```